Lee Jae Myung calls South Korean presidential office a ‘graveyard’

-Lee Jae Myung calls South Korean presidential office a ‘graveyard’ amid shambolic handover of power
+Lee Jae Myung calls South Korean presidential office a ‘graveyard’ after shambolic handover of power

-Lee Jae Myung is likely to move the presidential office back to Blue House, which was abandoned by president Yoon Suk Yeol
+President is likely to move his office back to Blue House, which was abandoned by president Yoon Suk Yeol

-The newly sworn-in president of South Korea quipped that the presidential office left behind by ousted leader Yoon Suk Yeol felt like a “graveyard” on his first day of office, with not even a pencil left behind.
+The newly sworn-in president of South Korea quipped on his first day in charge that the presidential office left behind by his ousted predecessor, Yoon Suk Yeol, felt like a “graveyard”, with not even a pencil left behind.

-Lee Jae Myung took office on Wednesday after winning the snap presidential election with a significant margin over his rival Kim Moon Soo, riding a wave of anger after Mr Yoon’s 3 December martial law bid threw the country into chaos.
+Lee Jae Myung took office on Wednesday after winning the snap presidential election with a significant margin over his rival Kim Moon Soo, riding a wave of anger after Mr Yoon’s 3 December attempt to impose martial law threw the country into chaos.

-The new leader appeared baffled at the lack of preparation at the presidential Yongsan office after finding that it was stripped of computers, printers and even pens.
+The new leader appeared baffled by the lack of preparation at the presidential office in the Yongsan district of Seoul after finding that it was stripped of computers, printers and even pens.

-Kang Yu Jung, the new spokesperson for Mr Lee’s presidential office, said it ceased functioning after Mr Yoon was impeached by parliament on 14 December and did not have any system in place to continue working in his absence or sign off key documents.
+Kang Yu Jung, the new spokesperson for the president, said the office ceased functioning after Mr Yoon was impeached by parliament on 14 December and that it did not have any system in place to continue working in his absence.

-Ms Kang said that the previous administration did not leave transition instructions for the incoming administration.
+Ms Kang added that the previous administration did not leave transition instructions for the incoming administration.

-Mr Yoon moved out of the official presidential palace known as the Blue House after his election victory in 2022, becoming the first leader in the country’s modern history to shun the iconic location.
-He instead moved to a new office inside a former defence ministry building in Yongsan, Seoul.
+Mr Yoon moved out of the official presidential palace, known as the Blue House, after his election victory in 2022, becoming the first leader in the country’s modern history to shun the location.
+He took up a new office instead inside a former defence ministry building in Yongsan.

-The new president hinted on the campaign trail that he is likely to return to the Blue House, also known as Cheong Wa Dae, after renovations, and reportedly described the Yongsan residence a security nightmare.
+Mr Lee hinted on the campaign trail that he is likely to return to the Blue House, also known as Cheong Wa Dae, after renovations, and reportedly described the Yongsan residence as a security nightmare.
 The transition is likely to take up to six months.

-Mr Lee has instructed some of officials who were working in the presidential office, but had gone back to their parent ministries or departments after Mr Yoon was impeached, to come back and resume their roles in his office, Ms Kang said.
+He has instructed some officials who were working in the presidential office, but had gone back to their parent ministries or departments after Mr Yoon was impeached, to come back and resume their roles in his office, Ms Kang said.

 Mr Lee has entered office in a country facing a number of challenges after Mr Yoon’s martial law bid left a deeply scarred and polarised country.
 The president will have to revive the economy and work with unpredictable protectionist moves by the United States, a major trading partner and a security ally.